Table of Contents

 |For businesses||Settlement to business account||1 Day||1-2 Days||1 Day|

 As compared to other payment modes, UPI checkout flows are reducing the friction for customers and for merchants it means higher transaction success rate and money hitting the bank accounts faster.

 Choosing a payment service provider for UPI integration

 With all the stakeholders of the payments ecosystem — banks, payment apps and NPCI trying to innovate using UPI, there have emerged many ways to offer UPI as a payment option suited for different kind of payments and platforms.

-Banks, UPI payment gateways (like Cashfree) and UPI apps (like PhonePe) all provide integration kits for merchants to start collecting payments on UPI.
+Banks, UPI payment gateways (like Cashfree) and UPI apps (like PhonePe)- all provide integration kits for merchants to start collecting UPI payments.